Bets in Hillshire ahead of Pilgrim's bid raise eyebrows

-NEW YORK May 27 Hillshire Brands Co saw a spike in bullish options bets in the days prior to a Tuesday takeover offer from Pilgrim's Pride Corp, even as the company was in the midst of a big acquisition of its own that had hurt its share price.
+NEW YORK Hillshire Brands Co HSH.N saw a spike in bullish options bets in the days prior to a Tuesday takeover offer from Pilgrim's Pride Corp (PPC.O), even as the company was in the midst of a big acquisition of its own that had hurt its share price.

 Hillshire Brands shares jumped nearly 23 percent to an all-time high on Tuesday after Pilgrim's Pride offered to buy the Chicago-based packaged food company in an all-cash deal valued at $6.4 billion.